artemijan/pl-accounts/README.md

 This is an assignment for uploading transactions to the system and mapping them on existing list of best practices PL accounts.

+I suppose you will find package.json file to check what scrips you can use to run the app (do npm install before it).

 ### Please be aware for testing purposes I enabled automatic creation of accounts while logging in.

 In order to upload best practices you must have an account with username `admin`.
 This is temporary, before I implement